WhatsApp

 Progress indicators:

-With these addi ons, a manager glances at the dashboard and instantly knows: "Red on delivery rate.
+With these additions, a manager glances at the dashboard and instantly knows: "Red on delivery rate.
 Problem.
 Look into it."

 No mental math.
 No comparison to last week.
 Instant understanding.